MercyNyamusi/heroes-database/README.md

-# A simple website enabling users to perform CRUD operations on a database.
+### A simple website to enable users to perform CRUD operations on a database.